11 Subscription Management Tools B2B Finance Teams Should Know in 2026

 For engineering teams, Paddle offers a subscriptions API and SDKs so you can automate subscription actions and integrate billing data into your app or backend.

-It’s one of the subscription management tools that combine checkout, tax, and recurring billing for SaaS and digital products.
+It’s one of the subscription management tools that combine checkout, tax, recurring billing, and digital products.
 It is suitable for companies that want an all-in-one checkout and subscription service with built-in tax and developer APIs.

 Key Features